Room-Directory/Room-Directory.github.io/index.md

 ## Overview

 The goal of this project is to create user friendly interface for office space management of the ICS department.
+Our product will service students (undergrad and graduate), TAs, RAs, faculty, support teams, and all other roles in the ICS community.

 ## User Guide